PriyaSuriyamurthi/frontend-nanodegree-mobile-portfolio/README.md

 <h2> Description of the changes:</h2>
 <h3> HTML and CSS changes: </h3>
 <h4> 1.
 Script link inside HTML </h4>
-<p> Modified the script link inside the HTML to async which are not required during DOM construction </p>
+<p> Modified the script link inside the HTML to async which are not required during DOM construction. </p>
 <ul>
 <li> analystics.js </li>
 <li> main.js </li>